 Over the coming weeks, the Library will begin a process of reopening spaces and resuming physical services in a phased and gradual manner based on the government roadmap.
 Our top priority will be the health and safety of Library staff and readers.
 Here is a brief overview of the resumption plan from the Librarian and College Archivist, Helen Shenton:

 The resumption process will be spread over five distinct phases.
 Each phase will last a minimum of three weeks, but transition from one phase to the next will only take place following a thorough review, in light of the evolving national position and the government’s COVID-19 guidelines.

-The re-opening will commence on a modest scale with one floor of Kinsella Hall in the Ussher Library on June 29th, followed by the Berkeley, Lecky, Ussher, Hamilton and John Stearne libraries on July 20th.
-Access to all Library reading rooms (as well as the Book of Kells exhibition), will resume on August 10th.
-In the meantime, several new services will be introduced from June 29th, including ‘Click and Collect’, 'Scan on Demand’ and a book postal delivery service to support researchers working from home.
+The re-opening will commence on a modest scale with one floor of Kinsella Hall in the Ussher Library on June 29, followed by the Berkeley, Lecky, Ussher, and Hamilton on July 20.
+Access to other Library reading rooms (as well as the Book of Kells exhibition), will resume on August 10.
+In the meantime, several new services will be introduced from June 29, including ‘Click and Collect’, 'Scan on Demand’ and a book postal delivery service to support researchers working from home.

 In implementing Trinity’s overall health and safety guidelines and HSE guidelines, the Library is working with the University’s Estates & Facilities, Health & Safety, Security, House Keeping and HR departments to ensure a safe environment for work and study.

 A series of safety protocols will be implemented, including:

 If you have any questions, please contact us: email@example.com

 We’ve combined a handy list of FAQs concerning the closure of Library buildings.
 Don’t see your question answered here?
 Email firstname.lastname@example.org and we will get back to you during regular office hours on weekdays (9.00-17.00, Monday - Friday).